-The Construction Industry Vetting Information Group Litigation (2016) (Queen’s Bench Division) - James acted for Amec in this group litigation, concerning allegations of blacklisting in the construction industry, in which more than 600 claimants sought damages for defamation, breach of the Data Protection Act, breach of confidence, misuse of private information and conspiracy.
-Named by The Lawyer as one of the top 20 cases of 2016: https://www.thelawyer.com/issues/18-january-2016/top-20-cases-2016/
+The Construction Industry Vetting Information Group Litigation (Queen’s Bench Division) - Acted for Amec in this group litigation, concerning allegations of blacklisting in the construction industry, in which more than 1,000 claimants sought damages for defamation, breach of the Data Protection Act, breach of confidence, misuse of private information and conspiracy.
+Named by The Lawyer as one of the top 20 cases of 2016.
+James now acts for Amec in related Part 20 proceedings in which other construction companies are seeking a contribution from Amec to sums which they paid to individual claimants.

-LIC Telecommunications Sarl v VTB Capital and others (2016) (Commercial Court) – James is sole counsel for Maze Sarl, a Luxembourg provider of corporate services, defending claims of fraud, conspiracy and collusion, in relation to the sale of a controlling stake in the Bulgarian telecom operator Vivacom.
+LIC Telecommunications Sarl v VTB Capital and others (Commercial Court) EWHC 169 (Comm) – Sole counsel for Maze Sarl, a Luxembourg provider of corporate services, defending claims of fraud, conspiracy and collusion, in relation to the sale of a controlling stake in the Bulgarian telecom operator Vivacom.

 Sonera Holding B.V. v Cukurova Holding A.S.
-UKPC 15 – James acts for Cukurova in this litigation concerning the enforcement in the BVI of a New York Convention arbitration award of approximately US$1 billion.
-Cukurova’s appeal against enforcement was rejected by the Privy Council in 2014.
-Sonera has now obtained an order for sale of certain shares, and an anti-suit injunction, and further appeals against these orders are ongoing.
+UKPC 15 – Acts for Cukurova in this litigation concerning the enforcement in the BVI of a New York Convention arbitration award of approximately US$1 billion.
+Cukurova’s appeal against the enforcement of the award was rejected by the Privy Council in 2014.
+Sonera has now obtained an order for sale of certain shares in order to enforce the award.
+Cukurova’s appeal against this order is likely to be heard by the Privy Council in 2019 or 2020.

 London One Essex Court